SuriyaaKudoIsc/iscinc-hw-gem/README.md

-# iscinc-hw-gem
+# The "Hello World!"
+Ruby gem for iSC Inc. projects

-The "Hello World!" gem for iSC Inc. projects.
+> Include this Ruby gem in all Ruby-coding projects @iSCInc.